The Department of Geography & Planning accepts applications for September admission only. There is no January admission.

 References from university instructors are preferred but employer references (or others) may be acceptable if the writer is in a position to evaluate your academic abilities and preparation for graduate studies.

 We will only accept letters from referees with institutional email addresses.
-References from free email providers (such as @gmail.com, @hotmail.com, etc.) will NOT be accepted.
+References from free email providers (such as @gmail.com, @hotmail.com, etc.) or personal email providers will NOT be accepted.
 If your reference does not have access to an institutional/employer email address, their letters must be mailed.
 Mailed letters must be on letterhead and include an original (ink) signature and include full contact information (address, phone, etc.).
 Letters must be sealed with the author’s signature across the seal.
 Mailed letters must be received by the document deadline January 10.
 We do not accept reference letters by email.

 The University will contact your referees by email to complete their reference using an online web-based form.
 Please ensure you confirm your referees’ availability and contact information before listing them as a reference.
 Your reference will be asked to confirm their relationship to you (e.g. thesis supervisor, etc.), how long they have known you and to provide descriptive comments that will assist in providing a complete picture of your abilities and potential as a graduate student, focusing on research experience, capabilities and/or potential.